What's New in Portworx Backup

 Enhancements

-• Backup Retry: you can now re-initiate a backup job if some volumes have failed in your multi-VM or multi-namespace backups.
-In other words if your VM or namespace backup has partially succeeded or completely failed, you can re-initiate the backup job with Retry option.
+Backup Retry: you can now re-initiate a backup job if some volumes have failed in your multi-VM or multi-namespace backups.
+If your VM or namespace backup has partially succeeded or completely failed, you can re-initiate the backup job with the Retry option.

-• VMs with static IPs: PXB has introduced two new annotations to provide enhanced control over static IPs and MAC addresses of VMs:
+VMs with static IPs: Portworx Backup has introduced two new annotations to provide enhanced control over static IPs and MAC addresses of VMs:

 Fixes